-As of March 31, 2016, there were 3,991,586 shares subject to outstanding options.
-In August 2014, we registered all of these shares under the Securities Act on a registration statement on Form S-8.
+As of September 30, 2016, there were 4,554,153 shares subject to outstanding options.
+All of these shares under the Securities Act have been registered on a registration statement on Form S-8.
 These shares can be freely sold in the public market upon exercise, as permitted by any applicable vesting requirements, except to the extent they are held by our affiliates, in which case such shares will become eligible for sale in the public market as permitted by Rule 144 under the Securities Act.
-Furthermore, as of March 31, 2016, there were 300,564 shares subject to outstanding warrants to purchase common stock.
+Furthermore, as of September 30, 2016, there were 300,564 shares subject to outstanding warrants to purchase common stock.
 These shares will become eligible for sale in the public market, to the extent such warrants are exercised, as permitted by Rule 144 under the Securities Act.
 Moreover, holders of approximately 6.3 million shares of our common stock have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.